-This blog post evaluates three different Federated Learning frameworks and the concepts they use to achieve a collaborative training.
+This blog post evaluates four different Federated Learning frameworks and the concepts they use to achieve a collaborative training.
 Basic knowledge about Federated Learning is required to understand this blog post.
 If you need a refresher, check out the previous part of this series “Federated Learning: A Guide to Collaborative Training with Decentralized Sensitive Data – Part 1” .

 Federated Learning enables you to train Machine Learning models on sensitive data in a privacy preserving way.
 Therefore, multiple participants collaboratively train a model with their sensitive data.
 With this technique numerous previously unusable data sources now can be used for collaborative Machine Learning.
 In order to implement your Machine Learning project using Federated Learning, a framework can take on a variety of tasks for you and thereby support the developing process by implementing all necessary features.
 But what are the necessary requirements a Federated Learning framework needs to comply with?
 Which features are most important to your use case and which frameworks do support them?
 These questions are answered in the following evaluation of Federated Learning frameworks.

 Ideally, a Federated Learning framework should be ready for use out of the box.
 This means you don’t need any additional engineering except the deployment to get your setup up and running.
 Of course, this is unlikely to occur in any Machine Learning project and thus you should choose the most suitable framework for your project requirements.
 Whether your project is just a small proof of concept, a research experiment or a full grown customer project it can be defined by answering the five following questions:

 - Where does the training take place: edge devices, smartphones, personal computers or cloud servers?
 Should the training be executed on remote devices or is a local execution sufficient for an experimental setup?

 - Does your data require protection by Differential Privacy to guarantee data privacy?
 (Your data should always be protected by Differential Privacy, except in experimental setups)